Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Who runs the (natural) world?
 GIRLS!
 Join this all-girl camp to try new things and reinforce skills all while spending time outdoors.
 Make new connections with other campers, build independence, explore the nature center as well as the town of Victoria.
 Try your hand at projectiles, carving, weaving, alternative fire starting and more.
 Bikes and helmets required for one day.
 Extended care available for an additional $48; drop-off begins at 8:30 a.m. and pick-up ends at 5 p.m.

-Nature Journal Club: Maple Sap & Syrup
+Nature Journal Club: Dragonfly Survey

 Pirates of Carver Park Camp